 What makes Yale Medicine’s approach to cervical radiculopathy unique?

 With cervical radiculopathy, “there are multiple surgical techniques that can be effective, but one size does not fit all,” Dr. Whang says.
 "You want to know that your surgeon has expertise in working with the newest techniques and technological advances.”

-Yale New Haven Hospital is equipped to treat patients with a wide range of conditions, and Yale Medicine orthopaedic surgeons are continually honing their skills by performing a high volume of challenging surgical procedures, says Dr. Whang.
+Yale New Haven Hospital is equipped to treat patients with a wide range of conditions.
+Yale Medicine orthopaedic surgeons are also continually honing their skills by performing a high volume of challenging surgical procedures, says Dr. Whang.